-Supermodel Heidi Klum has a sizzling swimsuit body at 40, thanks to a low-carb diet and regular workouts.
+Supermodel Heidi Klum has a sizzling swimsuit body at 43, thanks to a low-carb diet and regular workouts with celebrity trainer David Kirsch, Celebrity Health Fitness reported.

-"I'm pretty good about not eating too many carbs," Klum told Us.
+"I'm pretty good about not eating too many carbs," said Klum.
 "I love vegetables.
 I don't eat bagels—no way!
 A bagel is basically a cardboard box.
 Usually I'll have a smoothie in the morning."

 Heidi avoids processed foods and makes sure her daily diet features fresh vegetables and home-cooked German meals.
 "I like to stick to fresh fruits and vegetables and lean proteins," she said.